Chiemeka-Nwakama/Mixed-Breed-Dog-Diffusion-Network/README.md

 - Repository: https://github.com/Alokia/diffusion-DDIM-pytorch

 This includes the original UNet backbone, diffusion process, DDPM/DDIM samplers, and core training/sampling structure.
-Our project adapts these components under `src/third_party/diffusion_ddim/` and extends them for conditional breed modeling.
+Our project adapts these components and extends them for conditional breed modeling and breed mixture for the Standford Dog Breed Dataset.

 The original DDIM paper:
 Denoising Diffusion Implicit Models (2020) — https://arxiv.org/abs/2010.02502